 Swimming Pool Accidents

 Swimming pools are ubiquitous in Florida.
 With our year-round warm weather, they provide a refreshing way for residents and tourists to relax with family and friends.
 Unfortunately, swimming pools can also be dangerous.
-The premises liability attorneys at Frankl & Kominsky offer dedicated advocacy to victims of accidents in these areas.
-If you or a family member was harmed in a swimming pool near Boynton Beach or the surrounding communities, we can effectively pursue your claim against a careless property owner.Accidents in Florida Swimming Pools
+The attorneys at Frankl Kominsky offer dedicated advocacy to victims of accidents in these areas.
+If you or a family member was harmed in a swimming pool near West Palm Beach or the surrounding communities, we can try to effectively pursue your claim against a careless property owner.Accidents in Florida Swimming Pools

 Swimming pools are a source of entertainment and recreation in Florida, but they can also be dangerous, particularly to children.
 According to data from the state Department of Health, 758 emergency room visits in 2012 were attributed to near-drowning or submersion accidents.
 Children aged 14 years or younger made up approximately 56 percent of those visits.
 Another 374 individuals lost their lives in unintentional drowning incidents that year.File a Negligence Lawsuit Against a Careless Property Owner